Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

 VASER liposuction uses ultrasound energy to emulsify fat before removal, allowing for more precise contouring.

-High-definition liposuction enhances natural muscular definition and body proportions.
+Modern liposuction includes advanced techniques such as high-definition liposuction enhances natural muscular definition and body proportions.

 Learn more about modern liposuction technologies and how they influence surgical results.